This page covers computers from US based Integrated Computer Systems Inc. (ICS) and my experiences of using them.

 Of the few chips I've checked so far on the MTS PCB they have a date of ‘84, suggesting that the kit was sold for at least 6 years if it was indeed originally released in ‘78 but you also have to consider that it may not have made its way to the UK until the '80s.
 The power supply, located under and supporting the MTS PCB is rated for 230V and has a UK mains lead plugged in so indeed my version is a UK or at least EU version of the kit.

-A nice touch is that different parts of the MTS PCB are labelled as the kit was educational, teaching the basics of computing.
+A nice touch is that the different parts of the MTS PCB are labelled as the kit was educational, teaching the basics of computing.

 There are four RAM chips installed, each MN2114-4, which are 450.0 ns 1K x 4 SRAM, with four empty RAM sockets.
 This equates to 2KB but installing four more RAM chips would give 4KB total.
 Since the CPU is 8-bit you'd need to install RAM in pairs.
-Images online of the kit also show four RAM chips installed so 2KB RAM seems to be the standard.
+Images online of the kit also show four RAM chips installed so 2KB RAM seems to have been the standard.

-I'm still checking over everything but so far it seems nothing is missing, and although the plastic cover above the MTS PCB helps protect the components, a few of them are bent over.
+Although the plastic cover above the MTS PCB helps protect the components, a few of them are bent over.
 I did notice a few tantalum capacitors so they’ll need checking as they often fail and the power supply will also need servicing and testing independently of the PCBs before powering the boards.

 All content of this and related pages is copyright (c) James S. 2025